-The Company has not recorded any amounts related to the potential civil liability associated with the class action lawsuits in the fourth quarter of 2017 on the basis that a reliable estimate of liability cannot be determined at this time.
+The Company has not recorded any amounts related to the potential civil liability associated with the class action lawsuits in the fourth quarter of 2018 on the basis that a reliable estimate of liability cannot be determined at this time.
 The Company will continue to assess whether a provision for civil liability associated with the class action lawsuits can be reliably estimated and will record an amount in the period that a reliable estimate of liability can be determined or the matter is ultimately resolved.

-As part of its response to this issue, the Company has announced the Loblaw Card Program pursuant to which the Company is offering a \$25 Loblaw Card to eligible customers.
+As part of its response to this issue, the Company announced the Loblaw Card Program pursuant to which the Company offered a \$25 Loblaw Card to eligible customers.
 The Loblaw Card can be used to purchase items sold in Loblaw grocery stores across Canada.
 The Company has recorded a charge of \$107 million in relation to the Loblaw Card Program in the fourth quarter of 2017.
+In 2018, on a year-to-date basis, the Company recorded an additional charge of \$4 million.
 The Company expects that Loblaw Cards issued to customers will be an offset against civil liability.
 The charge recorded for the Loblaw Card Program should not be viewed as an estimate of damages.